 2. Coccyx Injury

-A coccyx injury is likely if someone has experienced a trauma like a slip or a fall.3 If a person falls down or slips, landing on the buttocks, there is a possibility of injuring the coccyx and the tissues around it.
+A coccyx injury is likely if someone has experienced a trauma like a slip or a fall.2 If a person falls down or slips, landing on the buttocks, there is a possibility of injuring the coccyx and the tissue around it.

 If you suffer a hard blow to the base of your spine, it causes coccyx injury.
-This usually occurs in activities like contact sports like football, ice or field hockey, wrestling, basketball, and others.
+This usually occurs in activities like contact sports such

 In most cases, a coccyx injury is mostly a bad bruise.
 However, depending on the impact of the hit or kick, the coccyx may be dislocated (out of place) or fractured (broken).